 In recent years, tramadol has become a generic drug, which has made it cheaper to obtain and easier to access.
 However, a National Institutes of Health study found that the drug was not being abused at a higher rate after it became generic (5).
 Still, the Drug Enforcement Administration (DEA) reports that nearly 43.8 million prescriptions for tramadol were written in 2013.

-Alcohol continues to be a major substance abuse.
+Alcohol continues to be a major substance of abuse.
 Consider the following statistics:

-- Alcohol abuse problems cost the United States $249 billion in the United States in 2010, per the American Journal of Preventative Medicine.
+- Alcohol abuse-related problems cost the United States $249 billion in 2010, per the American Journal of Preventative Medicine.

 Teen Drinking and Tramadol Abuse

 The rate of teen drinking in the United States is extremely high, with nearly 20% of high school students drinking some alcohol in the past 30 days and almost 14% of those drinkers binge drinking (Center for Behavioral Statistics and Quality).

 Statistics on tramadol abuse among teens aren’t as readily available, but the DEA reports that 3.2 million people over the age of 12 were found to have been using tramadol medications for non-medical reasons at some point in their lives.

 Prescription drug abuse is a danger for teens because medications are often not difficult to access—tramadol may be readily available in the medicine cabinet, for example—and the perceived risk is often low because many teens feel that prescription medications aren’t as dangerous as illegal drugs.